KatherineMichel/defna-resources/README.md

 https://twitter.com/flpycon/status/905437957066240000 | Florida PyCon on Twitter: "Shiny new website with speakers and more details added!
 Adding more speakers and information as it is confirmed. 🍊🐍 https://t.co/SB50AjSpLf"

-https://inlandnorthwest.tech/
+http://baybridgepython.org/ | The Bridge to Python across the Bay | Bay Bridge Python https://inlandnorthwest.tech/

 https://github.com/pyconau/2018.pycon-au.org | pyconau/2018.pycon-au.org